MicrosoftDocs/azure-reference-other/studio-module-reference/data-input-and-output.md

 In addition to using modules, you can directly upload and download datasets from local files on your computer or network.
 For more information, see [Upload existing data into an Azure Machine Learning experiment](https://docs.microsoft.com/azure/machine-learning/studio/walkthrough-2-upload-data).

-Modules that you can use to import and export data and models:
+Here are some of the sources you can use to import and export data and models:

 - [Import Data](import-data.md): Get data from sources in the cloud, such as Azure SQL Database, Azure SQL Data Warehouse, Azure Storage, and Azure Cosmos DB.
 You can also import data that's provided as a public web URL, get data from Hadoop by using a Hive query, or query an on-premises SQL server.
 - [Import Images](import-images.md): Load a collection of images from Azure Blob storage to use in image classification tasks.
 - [Unpack Zipped Datasets](unpack-zipped-datasets.md): Extract the data from zipped files that you uploaded to Machine Learning.
 You can use the datasets in experiments.
 - [Enter Data](enter-data-manually.md): Create small datasets by typing in the Machine Learning Studio UI.
 This can be handy for creating small test datasets.
 - [Export Data](export-data.md): Save your results or intermediate data to Azure Table storage, Blob storage, a SQL database, or a Hive query.
 - [Load Trained Model](load-trained-model.md): Get a trained model from a URL or Blob storage, and then use it in an experiment.

 > [!NOTE]